Redesign of library guides website

 Usability Testing

-I shared the initial designs with stakeholders, who preferred the version with a card layout similar to the original due to restrictions with our content management tool.
-However, it wasn’t clear yet if eliminating the mirrored navigation menu and header and footer content was beneficial as stakeholders wanted to ensure efficient navigation between the Main Library and LibGuides sites.
-Therefore, we chose to conduct A/B testing of two versions of the LibGuides home page—the version I proposed without a top navigation and a version with the replicated top navigation.
+I shared the early designs with stakeholders, who preferred the card layout similar to the original design due to restrictions with our content management tool, so I stuck with the first version for ease of site maintenance.
+However, it was unclear if eliminating the mirrored navigation menu, header, and footer improved internal navigation while ensuring efficient external navigation with the Main Library website.
+Therefore, I collaborated with my colleagues on the library’s UX team to conduct A/B testing of two versions of the LibGuides design: the initial version I proposed without a top navigation and a new version maintaining the mirrored top navigation.

-We proposed the following research questions to test the usability of a top navigation bar:
+We proposed the following research questions to test the usability and effectiveness of a top navigation bar:

 1. How do users navigate between LibGuides and the Main Library website?